SAIL of Greenville

 • Report any problems that arise to the Meet Director.

 • Make sure your swimmers are in the shaded areas under your tent.
-Please ask non-working parents under the tent to make room for the swimmers.
+Non-working parents will not be allowed under the tent.

 • Responsibility to get swimmers to their events falls to the parents and the team.